stale-reactjs-org-translations/nl.reactjs.org/content/docs/lifting-state-up.md

 }
 ```

-If we later edit the Fahrenheit field to be 212, the state of the `Calculator` will be:
+Als we later het Fahrenheit veld veranderen in 212, is de staat van de `Calculator`:

 ```js
 {